 Their debut album ‘Three Imaginary Boys’ hit shelves way back in 1979, but it was albums like ‘Pornography’, ‘Kiss Me Kiss Me Kiss Me’, ‘Disintegration’, and 1992’s UK number one album ‘Wish’ that really cemented their place in music history.

 During their career, the Cure have toured across the world!
 UK, North America, Australia/New Zealand, and Europe, they've played across the globe with their massive hits such as Friday I'm In Love, Boys Don't Cry, Lovesong, Lullaby, Close To Me, and Just Like Heaven, to name a few.

-The Cure have confirmed a summer show at Dublin's Malahide Castle and Glasgow's Summer Sessions at Bellahouston Park, as well as couple of dates across Europe.
+The Cure have confirmed summer shows at Dublin's Malahide Castle and Glasgow's Summer Sessions at Bellahouston Park, as well as couple of dates across Europe.
 Catch them live by checking out the tour dates and concert ticket information below on Stereoboard.

 Madrid Barclaycard Palacio de Deportes on November 20 2016

 Outstanding perfomance last sunday in Madrid.
 Brought back so great memories, the band is on top form.
 Really almost 3 hours of great music with new songs and the classic ones aswell.
 In a full scenario with a great presentation, brilliant sound and lights, Robert Smith and the band seems to be Eternal.
 Hope they will go on.
 Definitely would repeat.

 Although the seats we were able to get were far away from the stage, it was a great atmosphere.
 As usual they gave more than the moneys worth, for those young and old alike.
 I took my 16 year old daughter and her only complaint was they did not play "Friday I'm in love".
 Other than that is was an awesome show of some really good oldies.